 There are two components to the pharmaceutical industry.
 The first comprises research-focused pharmaceutical companies, which share the common purpose of researching and discovering innovative drugs, vaccines and treatments.
-Innovative Medicines Canada (IMC)46 is a voluntary national association of more than 50 research- and development-based pharmaceutical companies of all sizes.
-As a member of the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), IMC supports the principles of the IFPMA's "Code of Practice."47 The Code of Practice outlines the rules and principles relating to a broad range of pharmaceutical company activities, from interacting with healthcare professionals to the contents of pharmaceutical advertisements.
+Innovative Medicines Canada (IMC) is a voluntary national association of more than 50 research- and development-based pharmaceutical companies of all sizes.
+As a member of the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), IMC supports the principles of the IFPMA's "Code of Practice."
+The Code of Practice outlines the rules and principles relating to a broad range of pharmaceutical company activities, from interacting with healthcare professionals to the contents of pharmaceutical advertisements.
 The IFPMA's "Code of Practice" emphasizes that the healthcare and well-being of patients must be the priority for pharmaceutical companies.

-IMC also publishes its own "Code of Ethical Practices"48 (the "IMC Code"), which sets out numerous principles and practices for the promotion of prescription pharmaceutical products dispensed for human consumption.
-An agreement to comply with the rules of the "Code of Ethical Practices" is a condition of IMC membership.49
+IMC also publishes its own "Code of Ethical Practices" (the "IMC Code"), which sets out numerous principles and practices for the promotion of prescription pharmaceutical products dispensed for human consumption.
+An agreement to comply with the rules of the "Code of Ethical Practices" is a condition of IMC membership.
+49 http://innovativemedicines.ca/ethics/code-of-ethics/

 The second segment of the pharmaceutical industry is comprised of manufacturers of subsequent entry pharmaceutical products.
 The Canadian Generic Pharmaceutical Association (CGPA) is a voluntary industry association that represents manufacturers and distributors of generic pharmaceutical products.
-The CGPA adopted the "Code of Marketing Conduct Governing the Sale of Generic Pharmaceutical Products in Canada" (the "Code of Marketing Conduct"),50 which describes the association's rules and principles for promoting generic medicines in Canada.
+The CGPA adopted the "Code of Marketing Conduct Governing the Sale of Generic Pharmaceutical